-This local scopearrow-up-right allows to easily filter the records of a module, to visualize only those of the current domain or its child domains if the descending view is activated.
+This local scope allows to easily filter the records of a module, to visualize only those of the current domain or its child domains if the descending view is activated.

 This scope is activated only if the module contains a domain_id column in this related database table.